tokkonopapa/WordPress-IP-Geo-Block/README.md

 4. HTTP Response code can be selected as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.

-5. Referer silencer for external link.
-When you click an external hyperlink on admin screen, http referer will be suppressed to hide a footprint of your site.
+5. Referer suppressor for external link.
+When you click an external hyperlink on admin screen, http referer will be eliminated to hide a footprint of your site.

 6. Validation logs will be recorded into MySQL data table to analyze posting pattern under the specified condition.